GSA/sam-design-system-site/src/_docs/directives/tab-outside/documentation.md

 # Tab Outside

-Provides an Angular2 attribute directive to handle when the focused target is tabbed away.
+Provides an Angular attribute directive to handle when the focused target is tabbed away.